kwarkGorny/sdl2-hpp/README.md

 ## Usage

-This library is using some features from C++17 so for it to work you need to set flags ([gcc][gcc-c++17], [clang][clang-c++17], [msvc][msvc-c++17]).
 This library was created as header-only, meaning that there is no build step.
-You just need to make the `sources` directory visible to your compiler, and replace your `SDL.h` include by `#include <sdl2/sdl.hpp`.
-You still need to have SDL2 properly visible and linked.
+You need to include the `src` directory into your project, and you are rady to go but remember that you still need to have SDL2 properly visible and linked.

 ## Additional SDL2 libraries

 ### SDL2_image
 If you want to use SDL2_image you will need to add SDL2_ENABLE_IMG.
-Those flags must be defined before any include to the library.
-Additionaly SDL2_image need to have be properly visible and linked.
+Those flags must be defined before any include to the library (note: you need to have SDL2_image included and linked).
 ### SDL_ttf
-Everything you need is in sdl2/ttf sub-folder you just need to make SDL2_ttf properly visible and linked.
+Everything you need is in sdl2/ttf sub-folder(note: you need to have SDL2_ttf properly included and linked).
 ### SDL_mixer
-Everything you need is in sdl2/mixer sub-folder you just need to make SDL2_mixer properly visible and linked.
+Everything you need is in sdl2/mixer sub-folder(note: you need to have SDL2_mixer properly included and linked).

 ## Dependencies